 Another important thing to think about when setting your fitness goals is your timetable.
 Before you begin, think about when you expect to achieve your goals.
 Are your expectations realistic?
-If you want to drop 10 pounds by next Wednesday or reduce your cholesterol levels significantly before your doctor’s appointment in two weeks, you need to reevaluate your timetable.
+If you want to drop 10 pounds by next Wednesday or reduce your cholesterol levels significantly before your doctor’s appointment in 2 weeks, you need to reevaluate your timetable.
 More realistic expectations are losing 1-2 pounds per week or reducing your cholesterol by 10% before next year’s physical.

 After you have come up with the specifics of your goals, write them down.
 Putting your plan on paper will help you commit and will give you something to turn to in a week or a month, when you may begin veering off track.
 Write down all of your goals (including mini goals) and when you expect to achieve them.
 Leave room to log your successes and the challenges you face.
 You can modify your goals and timetable as you go.

 Post your goals some place where you will see them often—your bathroom mirror, the refrigerator, your office bulletin board.
 This will keep you motivated and increase your chances for success.

 While you are writing down your goals, make a schedule that you can follow.
 Decide how many times a week you will exercise, what time of day will be best for you, and which days of the week work best for your schedule.
 Decide how you will make time in your schedule.
 By having a concrete schedule on paper, you are 1 step closer to adding exercise into your weekly routine.